-By adding a slack variable \mathbf{s} , we can write our constraints as since we were given no equality constraints.
+By adding a slack variable s, we can write our constraints as which matches the form discussed above.
+In the case of this particular example, we ignore the extra constraint since we were given no equality constraints.

-$$G\mathbf{x} + \mathbf{s} = \mathbf{h}$$
+$$Gx + s = h$$ ,